chasewnelson/SARS-CoV-2-ORF3d/README.md

 	* **Description**.
 Produces Figure1B using PyGenomeTracks.
 	* **Requirements**.
 PyGenomeTracks, Seqkit.
 	* **Input**.
 The following files need to be in the working directory:
-		1. `SARS-related-CoV_ALN.fasta`: multiple alignment FASTA file of n=21 genomes of the species *Severe acute respiratory syndrome-related coronavirus*.
+		1. `SARS-related-CoV_ALN.fasta`: multiple alignment `.fasta` file of n=21 genomes of the species *Severe acute respiratory syndrome-related coronavirus*.
 Note that the pangolin-CoV GD/1 sequence has been masked as `N`, because GISAID permission is required for data access.
 		2. `SARS-related-CoV_ALN.gtf`: Gene Transfer Format (GTF) file giving gene positions within `SARS-related-CoV_ALN.fasta`.
 		3. `sbc_rename2.nw`: Newick tree for sarbecovirus alignment **!!TODO: Zac, I need this <--**
 		4. `parameters_input.txt` **!!TODO: Zac, I need this <--**